-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended January 1, 2017 and January 3, 2016
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS As of and for the Years Ended December 31, 2017 and January 1, 2017

-During 2013, the Company sold real estate to a related party owned by the Company's majority owners and as part of the transaction the Company leased real estate it sold, plus additional land owned by the related party.
-Due to the terms of the lease, it qualified for treatment as a capital lease and accordingly a lease financing obligation with the related party for \$2,165,914 was recognized in addition to a corresponding capital lease asset of the same amount.
-The lease financing obligation, under which the Company leases its main manufacturing facility and certain other property from the related party lessor entity, accrues interest at 18.20% and currently requires monthly principal and interest payments of \$32,439, which are adjusted annually based on the consumer price index.
-The lease financing obligation matures during October 2033.
-The Company made a security deposit of \$267,500 with the lessor entity at the inception of the lease financing arrangement.
-This amount is included in other long-term assets in the accompanying Consolidated Balance Sheets.
+The Company has a lease financing obligation under which it leases its main U.S. manufacturing facility and certain other property from a related party lessor entity, accrues interest at 18.20% and currently requires monthly principal and interest payments of \$32,764, which are adjusted annually based on the consumer price index.
+The lease financing obligation matures on October 31, 2033.
+The Company has security deposits aggregating \$267,500 held by the lessor entity.
+The lease financing obligation is shown in the accompanying Consolidated Balance Sheets as Related Party Lease Financing Obligation which consists of the following: